daostack/arc/docs/contracts/controller/DAOToken.md

+## DAOToken

-The *DAO token* is a simple token that is used by DAOs to assign value to, and reward participants actions.
+The *DAOToken* is an ERC20 compatible token that can be used to assign value and reward DAOs members.
+Each DAOToken is controlled by the DAO it is belong to via the controller.

-It can be **minted** or **burned** by the DAO and also be **destroyed** in the event of an upgrade to a better token or in other circumstances.
+The DAOToken can be **minted** or **burned** by the DAO and also be **destroyed** in the event of an upgrade to a better token or in other circumstances.